 The cumulative 20 drops dose

-2/ The second question to ask oneself is: given the chosen dosage, the quantity I wish to apply daily (skin surface + frequency), will I exceed the adult limit of 20 drops of essential oil/day?
+2/ The second question to ask oneself is: regarding the dosage, the quantity I wish to apply daily (skin surface + frequency), will I exceed the adult limit of 20 drops of essential oil/day?
 If you use several creams, shampoos or other essential oils, it does cumulate.

-For a short-term application on a small area (a pimple for example), you can apply it pure or at 50% within the framework of being sensible.
-This can be done with tea tree oil on warts or with niaouli on fever blister.
+For a short-term application on a small area (a pimple for example), you can apply it pure or at 50% within the framework of being sensible (with tea tree oil on warts or with niaouli on fever blister for example).

-For an application on a large area, a concentrated mixture: so, ravintsara is diluted to 50% in chest massage to get rid of bronchitis.
-In this case, care must be taken to remain within the 20 drops a day for an adult.
+For an application on a large area, a concentrated mixture: so, dilute ravintsara at 50% in chest massage to get rid of bronchitis.
+In this case, take care to remain within the 20 drops a day for an adult.

-Beyond 20 drops, it is believed the body cannot eliminate within 12 hours.
+Beyond 20 drops, the body cannot eliminate within 12 hours.
 Over several days the body will not succeed in eliminating little by little and the risk of “overworking” organs such as the liver and the kidneys (all the more with hepato-toxic or nephro-toxic essential oils)

 All essential oils are not as good as each other.

 3/ The third criteria to consider regarding the specificity of an essential oil, for a cosmetic use, and therefore prolonged use, is to leave out all dermo-caustic oils, to be cautious with doses of citrus oils (zests) before sun exposure.
 Some things need to be known.
-The dangers are listed in the adverse effects.
+Find the dangers listed in the paragraph “4-adverse effects”.

-However, even if all three criteria are taken into consideration before determining dosage, one needs to remain attentive to the body’s reactions, the possible changes (redness, itchiness,…).
+However, even if you took all three criteria into consideration before determining dosage, one needs to remain attentive to the body’s reactions, the possible changes (redness, itchiness,…).
 Remember that if each essential oil has its specificities, so do humans.